 Project Four: Learn to Cook

-I think we can all agree, we’ve all been spending a lot of this quarantine eating out of boredom – am I right?
+I think we can all agree, we’ve all spent much of this quarantine eating out of boredom – am I right?
 Don’t worry, I get it.
 I may or may not have had ice cream for dinner the other day.

 Project Five: Work on your Sleep Hygiene

 Stressful times can have a negative impact on our sleep habits.
-I wasn’t helping my sleeping situation any by constantly refreshing my social feeds before bed to stay up to date on COVID-19 developments early into the shutdown.
+Up until recently, I wasn’t helping my sleeping situation, by constantly refreshing my social feeds before bed to stay up to date on COVID-19 developments.
 Then in the mornings, I would sleep in because of the shorter commute to my kitchen table.

 Project Six: Your Self-Care

 When we’re under stress we forget to take care of ourselves.
 Ironically, that’s when we most need to.
-We may never have to deal with another pandemic again, but we will always have everyday stress.
-I’m learning that taking care of stress is about more than having a mani or pedi or taking the occasional vacation.
+We may never have to deal with another pandemic again, but we will always have every day stress.
+I’m learning that taking care of stress is more than having a mani or pedi or taking the occasional vacation.
 According to Dr. Robyn Gobin, real self-care is a more substantiative holistic endeavor that touches every area of our lives.
-It’s about tuning in to what we need emotionally physically and mentally; and giving yourself that.
+It’s about tuning in to what we need emotionally physically and mentally, and giving yourself just that.